Neti Neti and Rothko

 The Axial Age

 And the move is always the same.
-The Vedas were ritualistic and pragmatic, sacrifice in exchange for reward, and then the Upanishads ruptured that tradition from within by replacing ritual with abstraction.
-Greece had its Olympian religion with sacrifices and oracles and then Socrates showed up and burned the whole framework down with questions that had no answers.
+The Vedas were ritualistic and transactional, advocating sacrifice in exchange for reward.
+Then the Upanishads broke from that tradition at the core, replacing ritual with abstraction.
+Greece had its Olympian religion with sacrifices and oracles, which Socrates dismantled through questions that had no answers (what is justice? what is piety? what is courage?).
 The Buddha rejected the Vedic priesthood entirely and built a path out of negation and direct practice.
+Confucius replaced ancestor worship with ethics.
+Zoroaster, based on some historical dating, replaced polytheism with a single question: choose the truth or a lie.

 Ritual to abstraction.
 Over and over and over.